- Home

 - 3Flatten boxes completely to save space and improve sorting

-- 4Remove any wax coating, plastic lining, or food residue
+- 4Remove wax coating, plastic lining, and any food waste stuck to the box

 - Curbside recycling